What is Codec (Coder-Decoder)?

 What are Audio, Video, Image, and Data Codec?

-Codecs allow for encoding the stream or signal, and the same for playback or manipulation in a format more suitable for these operations.
+Codecs allow for encoding the stream or signal, and the same is valid for playback or manipulation in a format more suitable for these operations.

 Codecs are used in situations such as video conferencing and broadcasting media.
 Many components can cause information loss to achieve the smallest possible size of the target file.

-There are also lossless codecs, but in practical application it may not provide an increase in quality and an increase in data size.
+There are also lossless codecs, but in practical application, they may not provide an increase in quality or data size.

-The future processing of data, repeated lossy coding can do much damage to quality in the long run.
+The future processing of data and repeated lossy coding can do much damage to quality in the long run.

-Many multimedia files contain both audio and video data, and often there are some references that allow synchronization of both files.
+Many multimedia files contain both audio and video data, and often, some references allow synchronization of both files.

-Each of these three data streams can be managed with different programs, processes or hardware.
+Each of these three data streams can be managed using different programs, processes, or hardware.
 However, these streams must be encapsulated together in order to be useful for storing or transmitting.

-This encapsulation is done in a video file format such as .mpg, .mp4.
+This encapsulation is done in a video file format such as .mpg or .mp4.
 While some of these formats contain a small set of codecs, others are used for more general purposes.

 The most common types of codec formats are audio codecs and video codecs.